szepeviktor/debian-server-tools/webserver/WordPress.md

   - HTTP and HTML optimization
   - CDN support
-- Plugin update check HTTP requests and updates itself are disabled because the whole WordPress installation is managed by Composer
+- Plugin update check HTTP requests and updates itself are disabled because the whole WordPress installation is **managed by Composer**
-- Plugin and theme update and WordPress management-related admin pages are removed (done in CLI instead)
+- Plugin and theme update and WordPress management-related admin pages are removed (updated with Composer, administered with WP-CLI)
 - WP-Cron is ran by a linux cron job (the default pseudo cron/web callback is disabled)
 - Only things necessary for generating custom admin pages and generating HTML go into the **theme**